-- Don't break the crypto at all! - There are always weaker parts of the system to attack - Remember the Principle of Easiest Penetration - The point of cryptography is to make sure the information transfer is not the weakest link
+- Don't break the crypto at all! - There are always weaker parts of the system to attack - Remember the Principle of Easiest Penetration: - Eve must be expected to use any available means of penetration. - The point of cryptography is to make sure the information transfer is not the weakest link